 All current Fitbits monitor your heart rate on your wrist.
 They use Fitbit's PurePulse technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones (Fat Burn, Cardio and Peak).
 The Versa 3 and Sense use the updated and more accurate PurePulse 2.0.

 Additionally, these heart-rate-tracking Fitbits feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
-Based on estimated VO2 Max - calculated by your user profile, heart rate and exercise data - you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.
+Based on the estimated VO2 Max - calculated by your user profile, heart rate and exercise data - you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.

 The Charge 4, Versa 2, Versa 3, Sense and Ionic can also monitor the amount of oxygen in the blood (an important health indicator) with their Sp02 sensor.